arsm100/docker-atlassian-confluence-server/README.md

 Confluence 6.13 OpenJDK was not a supported platform.
 See [the 6.13 release-notes][12] for more information.

+Alpine builds are available for Confluence 6.x releases, however they are no longer supported.

 # Contribution

 See the [contributing guideline](CONTRIBUTING.md) if you are contributing from outside Atlassian.